Knowing how to analyze trading opportunities is a fundamental skill for traders.

 - Position trading is as close as trading gets to investing.
 Position traders may hold an asset or position for weeks, months, or even years while waiting for their opportunities to play out.

-Forex and cryptocurrency markets, however, operate 24/7, with digital exchanges open for trading to individuals throughout the world in every timezone, at any time.
+Cryptocurrency markets operate 24/7, with digital platforms open for trading to individuals throughout the world in every timezone, at any time.

-Since digital asset traders don’t have to worry about markets opening and closing, we can also examine trading strategies in terms of how the trades will be executed:
+Since crypto traders don’t have to worry about markets opening and closing, we can also examine trading strategies in terms of how the trades will be executed:

-- Algorithmic trading involves developing software programs that automatically take advantage of opportunities when they occur, giving traders the opportunity to profit by making lots of small trades over a short period of time.
+- Algorithmic trading involves developing software programs that automatically take advantage of opportunities when they occur, giving traders the opportunity to make lots of small trades over a short period of time.

 - Arbitrage occurs when someone figures out how to sell an asset in one place at a higher price than they can buy it in another.
-For example, someone who buys BNB on one exchange for $20 and sells it for $25 on another makes a $5 arbitrage.
+For example, someone who buys BTC on one platform for $28,800 and sells it for $29,150 on another makes a $350 arbitrage (minus any applicable fees, including network fees).

-- Market making make their profits by buying and selling an asset and keeping the “bid-ask spread,” or the difference between the bid and asking prices.
+- Market making involves buying and selling an asset and keeping the “bid-ask spread,” or the difference between the bid and asking prices.

 - Short selling takes the idea of “buy low, sell high” and flips it on its head.
 Instead of looking for assets that will appreciate in value, traders who deal in short sales bet on the price of an asset falling over time.